 If you measured my blood pressure as I sit here, calmly writing this post, you might spot that my systolic blood pressure drops a little as I breathe in, then goes back up when I breathe out.
 This is completely normal.

 Swings of more than 10mmHg produce pulsus paradoxus.
-Increased intrathoracic pressure (in acute severe asthma, for example) reduces left ventricular stroke volume and thus systolic BP.
-Biventricular interdependence also plays a role so, in cardiac tamponade, one can also see big swings in systolic blood pressure and pulsus paradoxus.
-It’s an early sign, that develops before the ensuing hypotension of tamponade.
-So, not specific to either pericarditis or pericardial effusion or tamponade, but another clue.
+Increased intrathoracic pressure (in acute severe asthma, for example) reduces left ventricular stroke volume and, thus, systolic BP.
+Biventricular interdependence also plays a role, so in cardiac tamponade, one can see big swings in systolic blood pressure and pulsus paradoxus.
+It’s an early sign that develops before the ensuing hypotension of tamponade.
+So, not specific to pericarditis, pericardial effusion, or tamponade, but another clue.

 Distant heart sounds

-We know that paediatricians could be better at interpreting ECGs, though I would challenge most adult cardiologists to successfully interpret paediatric ECGs (there’s a study in that).
+We know that paediatricians could better interpret ECGs, though I would challenge most adult cardiologists to interpret paediatric ECGs successfully (there’s a study in that).
 What should you be looking for?